dszedon/jetbrains_projects/README.md

 The **OOP** folder contains all the codes from previous difficulty but written from a OOP perspective to practice this programming pillar.

-**Challenging difficulty** is on hold until Jetbrains repairs the Django server
+**Challenging difficulty** is on hold until Jetbrains repairs the Django server.

+Inside each folder is a description of the program(what is about) and the outcomes you would confront as learning experiences.

 ### Table of Contents
 * Easy